The Courier (2012 film): Cast

+Production

+Derek Haas and Michael Brandt wrote the original script for The Courier in the late 90s based on an idea by Haas.
+The script generated considerable buzz within the industry when Brad Pitt expressed interest in starring in it.
+While The Courier got stuck in development hell, Haas and Brandt parlayed the initial momentum of the script to establish themselves as a highly sought after screenwriting team.
+By the time The Courier was finally made, Haas and Brandt noted how it had changed considerably from their initial premise.

 Release

 The film was distributed by Well Go USA in 2012.

 Reception

 Robert Kolarik of the San Antonio Express-News wrote that the film starts off well but loses its way once it starts to fill in the courier's back story.
 Gabe Toro of Indiewire rated it D+ and wrote that the film "almost seems embarrassed by its content".
 Tyler Foster of DVD Talk rated it 1.5/5 stars and wrote, "The Courier is a tired thriller, filled with tired actors playing tired characters, wrapped up in a tired story."
 Gordon Sullivan of DVD Verdict called it "a thoroughly average B-action-thriller" of interest only to Morgan's fans.